Tinkerforge/doc/en/source/Hardware/Bricklets/Barometer.rst

 ^^^^^^^^^^^^^^^^

-The altitude value for the Barometer Bricklets is by default calculated for a reference air pressure of 1013.25 mbar using an approximation of the `International Standard Atmosphere <https://en.wikipedia.org/wiki/International_Standard_Atmosphere>`__ model.
+The altitude value for the Barometer Bricklets is by default calculated for a reference air pressure of 1013.25mbar using an approximation of the `International Standard Atmosphere <https://en.wikipedia.org/wiki/International_Standard_Atmosphere>`__ model.
 An altitude value calculated like this is known as `QNE
 <https://en.wikipedia.org/wiki/Pressure_altitude>`__ value in aviation.